Planning Division Home

 The Gormley Heritage Conservation District (HCD) came into effect on December 13, 2009.
 The HCD includes the village core of Gormley and is intended to preserve, protect and enhance the character of this unique asset within the Town of Richmond Hill.

 Gormley Heritage Conservation District Inventory [PDF]

 Richmond Hill Heritage Grant Program

-The Town invites owners of designated heritage properties to apply for the 2014 Heritage Grant Fund.
+Owners of designated heritage properties are invited to apply for the 2016 Heritage Grant Fund.
 Through this new program, owners of designated heritage properties are able to apply for a matching grant of 50% for eligible restoration projects, up to a maximum of $5,000 per project.
 A total of $30,000 is available annually through the fund.
-Grants are reviewed on a first come first served basis.
+Grants are reviewed on a first-come-first-served basis.

 In October 2009, the Town of Richmond Hill completed an Archaeological and First Nations Policy Study, which provides an overall description of the archaeological history of Richmond Hill and identifies known native village sites, as well as additional areas of archaeological potential.
 This Policy Study forms the basis for identifying development applications that may require Archaeological Assessments.
 If requested to complete an Archaeological Assessment, please refer to the Ministry of Tourism, Culture and Sport for the associated triggers and different stages.
 Note: All Archaeological Assessments must be completed by a licensed archaeologist registered in the Province of Ontario.